FOLLOW US

 Taxis with a crest but no company name are not official.

 Victims of spiked drinks have been robbed in bars and clubs.
-Be careful about taking drinks from strangers or leaving your drink or food unattended.
+Be careful about taking drinks from strangers or leaving your drink unattended.

 Check your bill carefully when buying drinks in bars and nightclubs.
-Visitors have been overcharged large amounts when paying for drinks by debit or credit card.
+Alcohol can reduce your vigilance, making you less in control.
+Visitors have been overcharged when paying for drinks at the end of the night by debit or credit card.

 Laws and cultural differences